blegas78/autoSplitters/README.md

 Although I *HIGHLY* Recommend testing this before attempting a run each day by doing a quick test.
 With all of the above up and running and showing IGT,  try to start the timer then invoke a load based on whatever the definition of a load is for your game.

-Please also see the Change Log in each load remover description regarding the reason for updates to .vas files.
+###### Please also see the Change Log in each load remover description regarding the reason for updates to .vas files.
+###### If you encounter a problem or issue, feel free to check the troubleshooting section further down below.

 ## Setup

 #### This assumes that you already have LiveSplit installed.
 If not, please visit the [LiveSplit release page](https://github.com/LiveSplit/LiveSplit/releases).
 I recommend a reboot before installation to avoid any headaches.
-The first thing that needs to be done is share the video from OBS to LiveSplit.

 ### Requirements